Anglim/booksummaries/codecomplete.md

 In general, an iterative approach to prerequisites tends to be more useful.

 ## Prerequisite 1: Problem Defintion
-The problem definition is a clear statement of the problem that the system should solve.  should be a statement and should not contain a solution.
+The problem definition is a clear statement of the problem that the system should solve.
+It should be a statement and should not contain a solution.
 For example:

 - Good problem definition: *"The server crashes when we have too many concurrent users"*
 - Bad problem definition: *"We should increase the number of servers to prevent the server crashing when we have too many concurrent users"*

 Without a good problem definition, you could end up solving the wrong problem.

-## Prerequisite 2: Requirements (AKA Spec)
+## Prerequisite 2: Requirements (Spec)
 The requirements describe in detail what a software system is supposed to do.

 They are important as they: